 At other times, it could be unseasonably chilly or rainy.
 Check the forecast and plan your costumes or clothing accordingly.

 Oogie Boogie Bash is the only time of year that teens and adults can wear costumes at Disneyland.
 It's really fun to see all the costumes!

 Some costumes are as simple as a Halloween or Disney tee.
 Others are elaborate and creative.
 Many are Disney-related, and groups often choose costumes with the same theme.

 You may also want to bring your own treat bag or day pack.
 You'll want someplace secure to store your treats during rides.
 Or you might need a bigger bag if you do more than a few treat trails.

 Morning of the party

-Oogie Boogie Bash is a separate ticket that is only good for the afternoon and evening of your party.
-You'll need a regular admission ticket to visit Disneyland in the morning, and I recommend you save that regular admission for another day.
-These tickets aren't cheap.
+Oogie Boogie Bash is a separate ticket that is only good for the afternoon and evening on the day of your party.
+You'll need a regular admission ticket to visit Disneyland or California Adventure in the morning, and I recommend you save that regular admission for another day.
 Don't pay twice for the same day!

 Use your morning to sleep in and lounge by the pool instead.
 Then eat a good lunch and prep for the party.

 Consider packing sandwiches and drinks into the park for dinner.
 This will save you money and let you focus your time on other fun activities.

 Party guests are allowed into the park starting at 3 PM.
 I recommend that you line up at the gates at 2:30 PM.
 The Oogie Boogie Bash starts at 6 PM.